doitintl/ClusterCloner/README.md

 This uses Docker both as a CI tool and for releasing a final Docker image.

 ## Continuous Integration
-Th GitHub `Docker CI` action is used.
+The GitHub `Docker CI` action is used.

 # Credits
 This project was started from the [goapp](https://github.com/alexei-led/goapp) template, a bootstrap project for Go CLI applications.